-Alarm Threshold: When the people number in the region exceeds the set threshold, an alarm is triggered.
+Alarm Trigger Condition: When the people number in the region is greater than, less than, equal to or not equal to the set threshold, an alarm is triggered.

-- iii.
-Set alarm threshold for waiting time detection.
-When waiting time of a person in the region exceeds the set value, an alarm is triggered. - c) Repeat above steps to set up other regions if needed.
-Up to 3 regions are supported.
+Alarm threshold: An alarm is triggered when the alarm threshold condition is met.

-2. Arming Schedule.
+- c) Repeat above steps to set up other regions if needed.
+Up to 3 regions are supported. - 2.
+Arming Schedule.

 Set the arming schedule for the function.
 In the armed periods, the function is active.
-Refer to Task 2 in Section 10.1.1
+Refer to Task 2 in Section 10.1.1.